Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 Many of these facilities may be homes or apartments for people who need extra care for their daily activities or who no longer desire to live alone.
 Some resemble hospitals or hotels with rooms with beds and baths and common spaces for classes, recreation, eating, and relaxing.

 Most nursing homes provide around-the-clock care.
-Services can vary, but may include help to go to the bathroom, assistance getting medications, and meal services.
+Services can vary but they may include help going to the bathroom, assistance getting medications, and meal services.

 Advantages of nursing home care